dabeaz-course/practical-python/Notes/07_Advanced_Topics/02_Anonymous_function.md

 ### Callback Functions

+In the above example, the key function is an example of a callback function.
+The `sort()` method "calls back" to a function you supply.
 Callback functions are often short one-line functions that are only used for that one operation.
-For example of previous sorting example.
-Programmers often ask for a short-cut, so is there a shorter way to specify custom processing for `sort()`?
+Programmers often ask for a short-cut for specifying this extra processing.

 ### Lambda: Anonymous Functions

 Use a lambda instead of creating the function.
 In our previous sorting example.

 ```python
 portfolio.sort(key=lambda s: s['name'])